 Tramadol for dogs is a synthetic opioid painkiller.
 This analgesic drug may be prescribed for a variety of reasons, whether your dogs has just come out of surgery, has arthritis, cancer, inflammation or any other painful condition.
-Tramadol dosage for dogs is decided on a case by case basis, by a professional veterinarian.
-When the dose is correct, Tramadol has few side effects in dogs.
-Today we’re going to answer all your questions as a concerned pet parent.
-Helping you to understand why your veterinarian chose this drug, the particular dose and type of Tramadol for dogs.
-We’ll look at what side effects to expect, and let you know when it’s time to get back in touch with the pet doctor with your concerns.
+Tramadol dosage for dogs is decided on a case by case basis, by a professional veterinarian and when the dose is correct, it is very safe with few side effects.

 What is Tramadol for dogs?